Springfield School District (Delaware County): Football

-The Springfield Cougars Football Program which started in 1932 has seen four Central league championships in 1962, 1963, 1989, 1994, 2014, 2016, 2017.
+The Springfield Cougars Football Program, which started in 1932, has seen nine Central league championships in 1962, 1963, 1989, 1994, 2014, 2016, 2017, 2023, and 2024.
 In 2008 The Cougars hired ex University of Virginia Quarterback and Downingtown East and West Chester Rustin Offensive Coordinator Dan Ellis as Head Coach in 2008 who replaced Head Coach Chris Bell who went only 5–25 in 3 seasons.
-Coach Ellis lead the team to a 7-3 regular season record and a state playoff victory over Bishop Shanahan.
-To fill Ellis' place, Springfield promoted lineman coach Tom Kline, a longtime colleague of Ellis', to Head Coach in 2011 who lead the Cougars to an 8-2 regular season record only to lose in their first home playoff game to Academy Park.
-In 2012 The Cougars went 7-4 under Kline, including a win over Garnet Valley which was a rematch from the previous season's loss.
+Coach Ellis lead the team to a 7–3 regular season record and a state playoff victory over Bishop Shanahan.
+To fill Ellis' place, Springfield promoted lineman coach Tom Kline, a longtime colleague of Ellis', to Head Coach in 2011 who lead the Cougars to an 8–2 regular season record only to lose in their first home playoff game to Academy Park.
+In 2012 The Cougars went 7–4 under Kline, including a win over Garnet Valley which was a rematch from the previous season's loss.
 The Cougars lost to West Chester Henderson in the first round of the playoffs.
 In 2013 the Cougars went 6–5, among the wins was a 45–6 victory over Strath Haven.
 This marked the first time that Springfield defeated Strath haven since 1994.
 In December 2013 Tom Kline stepped down as head coach for personal reasons.
 In early February 2014, long time Assistant Coach, and colleague of Tom Kline, Chris Britton who's been with the team since 2002 was promoted to head coach for Springfield.
-Coach Britton led the Cougars to an undefeated 10–0 season to win the 2014 Central League for the 1st time since 1994 only to lose in the District 1 championship to Great Valley High School after beating Interboro High School and Pottsgrove High School to finish 12-1 overall.
+Coach Britton led the Cougars to an undefeated 10–0 season to win the 2014 Central League for the 1st time since 1994 only to lose in the District 1 championship to Great Valley High School after beating Interboro High School and Pottsgrove High School to finish 12–1 overall.
 The 2014-15 Cougar Football Season was the most successful team in high school history.
 The Cougars Varsity football in the 2016–17 season after a rivalry showdown victory in OT. over the Ridley High School Green Raiders for the first time since 1994, and went on to make it to the district championship only to fall to Academy Park finishing with an overall record of 12–2, and winning a share of the Central League Title with Ridley, Garnet Valley, and Marple Newtown.
-The following season in 2017-18 campaign the Cougars won their 3rd Central League Championship title in 3 years only to lose to Unionville High School.
+The following season in 2017–18 campaign the Cougars won their 3rd Central League Championship title in 4 years only to lose to Unionville High School.
 The Cougars played their last home football game in 2018 against Unionville High School, to make way for a new turf field to be installed along with the new high school project, the Cougars football team played their home games at Strath Haven High School in Wallingford as their temporary site for the 2019 season.